Allan-Rop/Rick-and-Morty-Test/README.md

 5. On the Location page see screenshots below;
 ![alt text](image-3.png)
 6. Fetching Comments and storing them to mysql database including character details.
+   #### To Note
+   Remember to change your username and password for your database connection
 ![alt text](image-5.png)
 ![alt text](image-6.png)